SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/index.md

 title: Distributed Computing on Open Science Grid
 ---

+High throughput computing is an excellent fit for:

+*    Your computation can be split into many independent jobs
+*    Your workflow involves individual jobs be run on a single processor
+*    Your applications can be interrupted and restarted at a later time

-Come to this session to learn how your research would benefit from the distributed high throughput computing.
+Come to this session to learn all about DHTC and the basics of grid computing.

 <div class="toc" markdown="1">
 1. [Introduction to Open Science Grid](01-IntroGrid.html)